(Updated 11/30/24)

 5. Collections Accounts

-How to Interpret Your Credit Score
+Interpreting Your Credit Score

-- Excellent (800-850): You’re in top financial shape!
-You’ll get the best interest rates and loan terms.
+- Excellent (800–850): Eligible for the best interest rates and loan terms.

-How to Spot Errors on Your Credit Report
+Spotting and Fixing Errors on Your Credit Report

 - Accounts that don’t belong to you

-- Inaccurate payment histories
+- Incorrect payment histories

 - Duplicate accounts

-Tips for Improving Your Credit Report
+Tips to Improve Your Credit Report and Score

 The Bottom Line